tlc-pack/tenset/docs/get_started_with_cost_model_experiments.md

 ## Install and Download the Dataset
 ### Requirement
 Build and install this fork of TVM following the [install guide](https://tvm.apache.org/docs/install/index.html) of TVM.
+If the latest TVM documentation does not work, you can follow the [old copy](../install/from_source.rst) in this repo.

 ### Download and unzip
 You can choose use either the CPU part or the GPU part.